- Senior School

-The Headmaster currently oversees all recruitment and a new Deputy Principal will be appointed in 2019 to oversee the girls’ pastoral care.
-There will be designated resources such as a girls’ common room and separate boarding facilities.
+The Headmaster currently oversees all recruitment and Amanda Gibbs, Senior School Deputy Principal commenced with the College in 2019.
+Amanda oversees the girls’ pastoral care.
+There is a designated girls’ common room and separate boarding facilities.
 The first intake of girls will have the opportunity to develop their roles in the College including leadership positions.

 Can girls board at Scots College?

-Yes, Scots College has a proud history of boarding and from 2020 girls are also able to board and will be welcome members of the Gibb House community.
-Developments are already underway to prepare areas of the exisitng boarding for girls.
-More details on boarding is available in the boarding section of our website: www.scotscollege.school.nz/boarding/co-educational-boarding-2020/
+Yes, Scots College has a proud history of boarding and from 2020 girls are also able to board.
+More details on boarding is available in the boarding section of our website: http://www.scotscollege.school.nz/boarding/

-How will the needs of girls be met when they’ll be such a small minority?
+How are the needs of girls be met when they are such a small minority?

-Girls will be fully integrated into every aspect of the school.
-As well as the designated Deputy Principal with oversight of the pastoral care of the girls, and new specialist facilities to accommodate the girls, we will also undertake a programme of cultural change at the College to facilitate a full co-ed experience in the Senior School.
-The girls will also be part of the student leadership at the College.
+Girls are fully integrated into every aspect of the school.
+As well as the designated Deputy Principal, Amanda Gibbs who has oversight of the pastoral care of the girls.
+The College has new specialist facilities to accommodate the girls.
+In addition the College has undertaken and is continuing to develop a programme of cultural change to facilitate a full co-ed experience in the Senior School.
+The girls are also be part of the student leadership at the College.
 In 2021 there will be a Head Girl and girls will be part of our prefect team.

-The girls will be part of all House activities and College sports.
-Girls will have access to the same professional level sporting facilities and coaching as the boys.
+The girls are part of all House activities and College sports.
+Girls have access to the same professional level sporting facilities and coaching as the boys.
 Larger team sporting choice may be limited initially, but it will grow with the roll.

 The College has world-class arts and technology resources including a recording studio, equipped technology suites and noise controlled film editing and music rooms.
-Cultural offerings are a key part of a Scots education and we expect the girls will participate fully in all options such as choir, bands, Poly Club and drama.
-We also expect that our strength in STEM subjects will be a major attraction to girls wishing to pursue future study in this area.
+Cultural offerings are a key part of a Scots education and girls are able to participate fully in all options such as choir, bands, Poly Club and drama.
+Our strength in STEM subjects is also a major attraction to girls wishing to pursue future study in this area.

 What co-curricular options will be available for girls from 2020?